Schedule a free consultation

 Do not speak to the police.
 In fact, speak to no one about the incident that led to the charges against you.
 Instead, as soon as you are able, contact an experienced criminal defense attorney to tell your side of the story.
 Doug Murphy, and attorney who is Board Certified in both criminal law and DWI defense—one of only two attorneys in all of Texas with this distinction—is ready and wants to hear your side of the story.
 Based on that and the evidence collected, he will develop a strategy to defend you and weaken the State's case against you.

-Doug Murphy Law Firm, P.C. is the kind of criminal defense law firm that does not plea bargain unless it is absolutely in your best interests.
+Murphy & McKinney Law Firm, P.C. is the kind of criminal defense law firm that does not plea bargain unless it is absolutely in your best interests.
 Rather, Doug Murphy is the kind of criminal defense lawyer who puts forth a winning defense and is willing to use that defense at trial to defend you if that is what it takes.
 Dismissal or acquittal are his motivations—not a plea deal with the State, which could leave you with a criminal record.
 In fact, he has a reputation for successfully fighting hard for his clients, and that is one of many reasons why Doug is regularly invited to speaking engagements both in Texas and throughout the United States.

 Arrested in Washington County?
 Here are Five Things You Should Consider